PRISM: A 3D Probabilistic Neural Representation for Interpretable Shape Modeling: Experiments

 \subsection{Experiment Results}

 \paragraph{Population Trend.}

-As summarized in Tab.~\ref{tab.quantitative_shape_traj}, \texttt{PRISM} consistently achieves competitive or superior performance across all three datasets.
-On the ANNY and Airway datasets, our method attains the lowest reconstruction errors, while on Starman(G), \texttt{PRISM} achieves results comparable to the best.
-We attribute \texttt{PRISM}'s improvement over NAISR to the explicit dense correspondences established by our invertible deformation module, whereas NAISR jointly learns correspondences and reconstruction, which may complicate optimization.
+As summarized in Tab.~\ref{tab.quantitative_shape_traj}, \texttt{PRISM} consistently achieves competitive or superior performance across all four datasets.
+On the Airway dataset, our method attains the lowest reconstruction error while remaining comparable to the best on Starman~(G\&L) and ANNY.
+Compared against NAISR specifically, \texttt{PRISM} improves on nearly all metrics across all datasets.
+We attribute this gain to its use of precomputed dense correspondences: by decoupling correspondence from reconstruction, \texttt{PRISM} optimizes a simpler objective, whereas NAISR must learn both jointly, which can complicate optimization.
+A-SDF, in contrast, directly maps covariates to signed distance values without explicit correspondence.
+This formulation fits the mean trajectory well given sufficient data (Starman~(G\&L), ANNY), but overfits on the smaller dataset (Airway), yielding higher reconstruction errors than deformation-based methods~\citep{jiao2024naisr}.

 This quantitative comparison confirms that \texttt{PRISM} provides a high-fidelity estimation of the ``average'' anatomy, effectively recovering the global developmental trend from sparse, unstructured cross-sectional observations.

-Qualitatively, as demonstrated in Fig.~\ref{fig.generated_starman_shape} and Appendix.~\ref{fig.generated_airway_shape}, the estimated mean trajectory exhibits smooth, biologically plausible transitions across the developmental timeline, demonstrating that \texttt{PRISM} successfully interpolates the underlying population-level growth dynamics.
+Qualitatively, as demonstrated in Fig.~\ref{fig.generated_starman_shape} and Fig.~\ref{fig.generated_airway_shape}, the estimated mean trajectory exhibits smooth, biologically plausible transitions across the developmental timeline, demonstrating that \texttt{PRISM} successfully interpolates the underlying population-level growth dynamics.

-\paragraph{Intrinsic Time Estimation}
+\paragraph{Intrinsic Time Estimation.}